 It is easy and affordable for you to help

 Suddenly your Small Gift keeps a farmer from killing lions.
 Or protects rhino or monkeys or elephants or even hedgehogs or bush babies or… The point is, there are other real heroes like Philipo to choose from.
-All will protect more animals with your monthly donations.
+All will protect more animals with your small monthly donations.

 Sadly, did you know?

 Poaching for commercial bush meat and illegal trafficking of wild animal and bird parts has become a multi billion dollar industry.
 Surprisingly it ranks right up there with illegal gun, drug, and human trafficking.
 The unfortunate result?
 Obvious right?
 Wild animals in Africa are being systematically wiped out.
-Syndicates, government corruption, expanding world middle class “need”, huge strains on natural resources, rampant commercialism growth… Wildlife are the innocent casualties.
+Syndicates, government corruption, expanding world middle class “needs”, huge strains on natural resources, rampant commercialism growth… Makes Wildlife the innocent casualties.

 Permanent solutions must be found in the hands of governments and the powers to be.
 But, offering protection on the ground is the job of the anti-poaching ranger and others.
 Men and women became conservationists and rangers to manage and study wildlife.
 Now they are soldiers in a crazy war to protect the wild animals they love.
 Still other heroes are not shooting and jailing but marching to reform poachers with persuasion and providing real alternatives.